opencloud-community/opentalk-docker/README.md

 ## Disclaimer

 This is a community-maintained project and is not officially supported by the OpenTalk GmbH.
 For official documentation, please visit [docs.opentalk.eu](https://docs.opentalk.eu/).

+### When to use this repository vs. the official one

+- **Use this repository if:**
+  - You want additional deployment options and documentation
+  - You're looking for a more modular Docker Compose setup with profiles
+  - You prefer a GitHub-based workflow with community contributions

+- **Use the official repository if:**
+  - You want the most up-to-date official release
+  - You need official support
+  - You prefer a more streamlined deployment approach

+The official OpenTalk Setup repository can be found at [gitlab.opencode.de/opentalk/ot-setup](https://gitlab.opencode.de/opentalk/ot-setup).